Raedin24/School/L400/Sem 2/DCIT 418/Lecture 5.md

 6. Websites with HTTPS

 `In performing online transactions, the public key of the website is used to encrypt the transaction, with the private key being used on the end servers to decrypt`
+`For Digtal signature, the private key is used to encrypt`